omer8888/365_network/code explained/user_box_and_posts_.md

 <h2>index page:</h2>
-splitted the page into 3 sections for now: <br>
+split the page into 3 sections for now: <br>
 1) top nav: which has logo on the left, and some menu buttons on the right (bootstrap.js)<br>
 2) main section: that will contain friends news and post status feature <br>
 3) user profile section: that contains logged in user info: name, photo, posts num, likes num, signup date.<br>